Cangrejeros de Santurce (baseball): Emergence of Cepeda; Gómez's latter career

 In 1969–70, the team advanced to the semifinals, where the defeated the Indios following a solid performance by Fred Beene.
 However, for the third straight year, the team failed to win a series championship against Ponce.
 Despite this, the race for the "City Championship" was intense, being highlighted by a no-hitter and a fan incident involving Miguel Cuéllar.
 On December 20, 1969, the team participated in a rare game in St. Thomas, which also involved Arecibo.
 Pérez went on to reinforce Ponce in the Caribbean Series, the first held in a decade.
 In 1970–71, the Cangrejeros signed Reggie Jackson.
 The team advanced to the playoffs, winning their semifinal against the Senadores.
 In the finals series, Santurce defeated Caguas to win its eight championship.
 The team's performance in the series was not enough to compete for the title.
 Gómez served as the Cangrejeros' manager during the following season.
 The team advanced to the playoffs, finishing third during the regular season.
 However, despite having Cepeda and the league's batting champion, Don Baylor, they failed to win their semifinal against the Leones.
 The team's pitcher, Roger Moret, was the league's best starter that year, with a record of 14–1.
 Robinson returned to the manager office in 1972–73.
 Pizarro and Moret were joined by several prospects from the Los Angeles Dodgers in the lineup.
 Santurced finished first in a regular season that was interrupted by Clemente's death in an airplane accident.
 In the semifinals, they defeated the Lobos 4–1.
-The Cangrejeros won its ninth title against the Leones, winning fout of six games.
+The Cangrejeros won its ninth title against the Leones, winning four of six games.
 The team finished second in the Caribbean Series.
 In 1973–74, Santurce signed Gil Flores, who served as a reserve player.
 The Cangrejeros maintained the fourth place of the standings throughout the season, while experiencing defensive lapses in its infield defense.
 Arturo Miranda, Luis Alcaraz and Manuel Ruiz were employed to compensate in the infield.
 However, the team was eliminated during the regular season in a sudden death game against Arecibo.